Bridgestone pulls out of bidding war for Pep Boys

-Dec 29 (Reuters) - Japanese tire maker Bridgestone Corp said it would not counter Carl Icahn’s raised offer to buy Pep Boys - Manny Moe & Jack, ending a bidding war for the U.S. auto parts retailer.
+(Reuters) - Japanese tire maker Bridgestone Corp (5108.T) said it would not counter Carl Icahn’s raised offer to buy Pep Boys - Manny Moe & Jack PBY.N, ending a bidding war for the U.S. auto parts retailer.

 Icahn sweetened his offer for Pep Boys for the second time to $18.50 per share on Monday, after Bridgestone raised its bid by $1.50 to $17 per share on Dec.
 24.